paulolemus/hw2/README.md

 Jessie:
-I'll start off the bat with honestly saying that as far as the working lines of code are concerned, I probably have the least amount of the three of us that was my design.
-However, I did put in a lot of time and effort into this assignment.
+I'll start off the bat with honestly saying that as far as the working lines of code are concerned, I probably have the least amount of the three of us that was my original design.
 It was very difficult for me to grasp the templates at first.
 I finally reached out to the guys and told them how stuck I was and they helped me a lot.
 After that it was down hill and I was able to create some functions that benefitted our group assignment.
-I also compiled all of our written work and prepared the files for the final submission.
+The guys helped me a lot with conceptualizing how the files would work together and with the driver.
+I also compiled our written work and photos and prepared the files for the final submission.

 Matt: